History & Staff

 With the loss of his parents Bonnie January 11, 1997 and Lacy E. Allen February 18, 1999, the staff shifted to include help from Scotty’s wife Beverly Riley Allen, and their three sons, Scott, Jr., Brian and Hayden.
 Brian R. Allen worked with the firm (2000-2003) graduated from EMCC with honors and continued his education at Mississippi State University with honors, and with Masters degree with honors from San Francisco State University.

 Outside of the family Mr. Nelson Hughes and Mr. Dale Randle long appreciated by the many families that called on us as they served many years assisting with funerals.
-Tyler D. Higginbotham a 1993 graduate of EMCC came to us June 1, 1997 and grown to serve in the “Calvert Tradition”.
 James Neil “Jim” Hudson a graduate of Gupton-Jones College of Funeral Service in Atlanta, Georgia from 2002-2013 both of these young men took up the trade and became recognized in the community for their kind and caring service.

 New Legacy Memorial, Inc. purchased Calvert Funeral Home in late 2013.
-Tyler Higginbotham continues with the funeral home as managing funeral director.
-Tyler's many years with Calvert and his companionate attention to families makes him a great asset to the funeral home as well as the community.
+Tyler Higginbotham continued with the funeral home as managing funeral director until October 2019.
+Mark Stafford has assumed the role of General Manager.
 Sara "Bitsy" Weaver continued as the funeral home's friendly hostess until her retirement in March 2017.